Irresistible (Jessica Simpson song): Remixes and release

 "Irresistible" was commissioned for remixes from So So Def Recordings, Hex Hector, and Dezrok.
 The So So Def remix of the song, produced by Jermaine Dupri, features American rapper Lil' Bow Wow and Dupri himself.
-It samples the Kool & the Gang's song, "Jungle Boogie" (1973).
+It samples Kool & the Gang's song, "Jungle Boogie" (1973) and Luniz's song, "I Got 5 on It" (1995).
 Another remix of the song was produced by American producer Hex Hector.
 According to Slant Magazine, the Hex Hector remix of the song uses full-throated vocals by Simpson, and includes disco-influenced string arrangement, which is comparable to the musical style of Giorgio Moroder, and utilizes beats from a Roland TR-808.
-Ron Thal, the current lead guitarist of the hard rock band Guns N' Roses, plays guitar on the remix tracks.
+Ron Thal, the lead guitarist of the hard rock band Guns N' Roses, plays guitar on the remix tracks.
 Both of the remixes are included on Simpson's remix extended play (EP) This Is the Remix (2002).
 Brendan Frederick of Complex wrote that while the remix could not do anything to complement the original track's chart performance, it helped achieve a "gimmicky redemption".
 He also noted that although the samples were used in the song "Satisfy You" by Puff Daddy about one and a half year ago, the remix of "Irresistible" sounded "kinda [sic] sweet".

 Sony Music Entertainment released "Irresistible" in the United Kingdom and Ireland on April 12, 2001.
 In the United States, "Irresistible" was first commissioned as a radio-only single, on April 17, 2001.
 Later, a promotional CD single was issued, containing the album version of the song.
 A vinyl was also released, on June 26, 2001, which includes the remixes of the song.
 In France, the single was released on April 27, 2001, as a maxi-single and vinyl.
 The pressing contains the album version as the A-side, and the So So Def remix as the B-side.
 Sony Music released a CD single of "Irresistible" in Germany, on June 25, 2001.
 Sony Music Holland released the song as a single in the Netherlands on June 23, 2001.
 In Australia, "Irresistible" was released on July 2, 2001, as a CD single.
 The same day, it was released in Sweden through Sony Music.
 The song is also included on the Italian compilation album Festivalbar (2001).